christianalfoni/css19/README.md

 ## The motivation

 With React 19 we get first class support for style hoisting and de-duplication.
 This opened up the door to re-think components and CSS in React, as React can now be responsible for providing CSS across client and server boundary.
-[Vue](https://vuejs.org/) and [Svelte](https://svelte.dev/) has first class support for component CSS with custom syntax to bind component state.
+[Vue](https://vuejs.org/) and [Svelte](https://svelte.dev/) has first class support for component CSS with custom syntax to bind component props and state.
 How could this look like for React?

-We think the natural version of component CSS in React would be a `css` property on elements.
-React is already expressing HTML with JavaScript where you can bind attributes to component state.
+We think the natural implementation of component CSS in React would be a `css` property on elements.
+React is already expressing HTML with JavaScript where you can "bind" attributes to component props and state.
 It makes sense that this same mechanism could be used to express CSS.
-Many existing CSS-IN-JS solutions has support for the `css` property, but it is an opt in solution.
-With `@css19` we want to showcase how it could look like if React made component CSS a first class feature.
+Many existing CSS-IN-JS solutions has support for the `css` property, but it is an opt in solution with different implementations of the CSS specification.
+With `@css19` we want to showcase how it could look like if React made component CSS a first class feature adhearing to the CSS specification.

 Read more about how [@css19/css]('./css/README.md) works and explore related packages in this repo.